yan99033/VisualSLAMTutorial/libraries/camera_tracker/README.md

-# Image loader
+# Camera tracker

-This library provides the functionality to load a set of images to the visual SLAM system.
+This library provides the functionality to track the camera motion the visual SLAM system.